seqan/seqan3/doc/tutorial/search/index.md

 ```
 \endsolution

+## Controlling the search output

+When calling the search algorithm, a lazy range over seqan3::search_result objects is returned each representing a
+single hit.
+This means that merely calling the seqan3::search algorithm will do nothing except configuring the search
+algorithm based on the given search configuration, query and index.
+Only when iterating over the lazy search result
+range, the actual search for every query is triggered.
+We have done this automatically in the previous examples when
+printing the result to the seqan3::debug_stream which then invokes a range based iteration over the returned range or
+by using the std::ranges::distance algorithm.
+However, in many cases we want to access the specific positions and
+information stored in the seqan3::search_result object to proceed with our application.
+Since some information might be
+more compute intensive then others there is a way to control what the final search result object will contain.

+### Output configuration

+The behaviour of the search algorithm is further controlled through the
+\ref search_configuration_subsection_output "seqan3::search_cfg::output_*" configurations.
+The following output configurations exists:

+- seqan3::search_cfg::output_query_id
+- seqan3::search_cfg::output_reference_id
+- seqan3::search_cfg::output_reference_begin_position
+- seqan3::search_cfg::output_index_cursor

+Similar to the max error configurations you can arbitrarily combine the configurations to customise the final output.
+For example, if you are only interested in the position of the hit within the reference sequence you can use the
+seqan3::search_cfg::output_reference_begin_position configuration.
+If instead, you need access to the index where the
+hit was found you can use the seqan3::search_cfg::output_index_cursor configuration.

+\note If you do not provide any output configuration, then automatically the query id and reference_id, and the
+      reference begin position will be reported.
+If you select only one in your search configuration then only this one
+      will be available in the final search result.

 ## One last exercise

+In the final example we will extend our previous search examples to also compute the alignment of the found hits their
+respective reference infixes.
+To do so we recommend to work through the \ref tutorial_pairwise_alignment tutorial
+first.

 \assignment{Assignment 5}
 Search for all occurrences of `GCT` in the text from [assignment 1](#assignment_create_index).<br>